 - Mix equal proportions of clove, peppermint, and tea tree oils in a mixing jar.

 - Add water and mix thoroughly.

-- Put some amount in a spray bottle and spray on the targeted places.
-Spray on window sills, doorways, along baseboards and on the cracks that ants use to enter your house.
-Also spray along the trails and along the foundation of the house.
+- Put some amount in a spray bottle and spray it on the targeted places.
+Spray-on window sills, doorways, along baseboards, and on the cracks that ants use to enter your house.
+Also, spray along the trails and the foundation of the house.

 - Spray directly where ants appear in large numbers to kill them instantly.
 This will kill them and prevent new ants from coming in.

 - For more effectiveness, reapply the spray regularly to keep ants at bay.